aurmil/slim3-skeleton/README.md

 If session is enabled, CSRF token is generated for each request.

-In configuration file, you can enable token persistence: a token is generated for each user but not for each request.
+In `security.yaml` configuration file, you can enable token persistence: a token is generated for each user but not for each request.
 Simplifies usage of Ajax but makes application vulnerable to replay attacks if you are not using HTTPS.

-If CSRF check fails, the request has an attribute __csrf_status__ set to false.
+If CSRF check fails, the request has a `csrf_status` attribute set to false.
 You can check this attribute/value in routes/controllers:

 ```php
 if (false === $request->getAttribute('csrf_status')) {